ComFreek/uniformal.github.io/doc/legal/foundation.md

 The Uniformal Foundation takes decisions by democratic votes at the annual business meeting.
 It

-1. decides on charter changes (the SC has a veto right)
+1. decides on charter changes (all members of the SC have an individual veto right)
 2. receives reports and exculpates the SC and the treasurer,
 3. elects or confirms SC members,
 4. approves and terminates membership,